ni/measurement-plugin-python/README.md

 ### Installation

 Make sure the system has the recommended python version is installed.
-Install MeasurementLink Services using [pip](https://pip.pypa.io/).
+Install MeasurementLink Services Python Support using [pip](https://pip.pypa.io/).

 ``` cmd
 REM Activate the required virtual environment if any.